Georgia–Russia relations: September 2007 controversy over the Russian ambassador's statement

-Georgian demonstrations — alleged Russian involvement
+2007 Georgian demonstrations

 In a televised address on the day of clashes between protesters and police in Tbilisi on November 7, 2007, Saakashvili said his country faced "a very serious threat of unrest".
 "High-ranking officials in Russian special services are behind this," he said, adding that he had evidence.
 He said several Russian diplomats would be expelled from Georgia for engaging in "espionage".
-Earlier he had recalled Georgia's ambassador to Moscow, Irakly Chubinishvili, for "consultations".
+Earlier, he had recalled Georgia's ambassador to Moscow, Irakly Chubinishvili, for "consultations".

 2008 crisis

 April 2008 Georgian drone downing incident

-On April 20, 2008 a Georgian unarmed aerial vehicle (UAV) was shot down over the Abkhazian conflict zone.
+On April 20, 2008, a Georgian unarmed aerial vehicle (UAV) was shot down over the Abkhazian conflict zone.

-However, Georgia's defence ministry released video the next day showing what appears to be a Russian MiG-29 shooting down the unarmed Georgian drone.
-According to Georgia the jet came from Gudauta and then returned to Russia.
+However, Georgia's defense ministry released video the next day showing what appears to be a Russian MiG-29 shooting down the unarmed Georgian drone.
+According to Georgia, the jet came from Gudauta and then returned to Russia.
 Moscow denied Georgia's accusation and stressed that none of its planes were in the region at the time.
-Furthermore, the Russian Ministry of Foreign Affairs issued a statement accusing Georgia of violating the 1994 Moscow agreement and United Nations resolutions on Abkhazia by deploying without authorisation a UAV (which also can be used to direct fire) in the Security Zone and the Restricted Weapons Zone.
+Furthermore, the Russian Ministry of Foreign Affairs issued a statement accusing Georgia of violating the 1994 Moscow agreement and United Nations resolutions on Abkhazia by deploying without authorization a UAV (which can also be used to direct fire) in the Security Zone and the Restricted Weapons Zone.

 On April 24, a closed-door U.N.
-Security Council emergency session, convened at Georgia's request, failed to resolve the dispute, but the U.S., the United Kingdom, France and Germany issued a joint statement expressing their concern over Russia's recent moves in Abkhazia and calling Moscow to reverse or not to implement its decision to legalize the ties with Abkhazia and South Ossetia.
+Security Council emergency session, convened at Georgia's request, failed to resolve the dispute, but the U.S., the United Kingdom, France, and Germany issued a joint statement expressing their concern over Russia's recent moves in Abkhazia and calling in Moscow to reverse or not implement its decision to legalize the ties with Abkhazia and South Ossetia.
 The Russian ambassador to the U.N., Vitaly Churkin, called the demand by the Western states "a tall order" and stressed that Russia had no intention of reversing its plans.

 Although Moscow denies that a MiG-class fighter was involved in the incident, the Russian envoy to NATO, Dmitry Rogozin, has suggested that a MiG-29 belonging to a NATO member might have downed the Georgian spy plane.
 In response, NATO Secretary General Jaap de Hoop Scheffer reportedly remarked that he would "eat his tie if it turned out that a NATO MiG-29 had magically appeared in Abkhazia and shot down a Georgian drone."

 On May 26, 2008, the U.N. mission released the conclusion of its independent investigation into the incident.
-It confirmed that the Georgian video footage and radar data were authentic and the jet which destroyed the drone was indeed Russian.
-The concluding report said that the jet flew towards the Russian territory after the incident, but it was unclear where the attacker took off, naming the Gudauta base as a possible locality.
+It confirmed that the Georgian video footage and radar data were authentic and that the jet that destroyed the drone was indeed Russian.
+The concluding report said that the jet flew towards Russian territory after the incident, but it was unclear where the attacker took off, naming the Gudauta base as a possible locality.
 The mission also noted that "a reconnaissance mission by a military aircraft, whether manned or unmanned, constituted 'military action' and therefore contravened the ceasefire accord".
 Georgia hailed the report, but Russia dismissed it.